 Professional Development workshop

-Michelle Sauceda will expand on the value of being in nature, the importance of Outdoor Education, and will demonstrate some of the many lessons and learning opportunities for classes outside.
-After presentations, and access to helpful resources, teachers will have to opportunity to brainstorm and lesson plan collectively.
+Michelle Sauceda expanded on the value of being in nature, the importance of Outdoor Education, and demonstrated some learning opportunities for classes outside.
+After presentations, and distribution of helpful resources, teachers had the opportunity to brainstorm and lesson plan collectively.
 The workshop concluded after boating on the Petaluma river.